fluttercommunity/get_it/README.md

 If you really have to overwrite a registration, then you can by setting the property `allowReassignment==true`` .

 ### Remove a registered item
-You can remove registered itens using `unregister` function passing type `T` to remove a type register, or passing `instanceName: "instanceName"` to remove a named register.
+You can remove registered itens using `unregister` function passing type `T` to remove a type register, or passing `instanceName` to remove a named register.
 Additionally you can execute a funtion of your instance to dispose recurses, passing a function to `disposingFunction` parameter.

 ```Dart